top of page

 A group of participants in one of our Mental Health First Aid training workshops.

-“Mental Health First Aid Training gave me the confidence to ask directly if the person is suicidal, and if they have an active plan.
+“Mental Health Awareness Training gave me the confidence to ask directly if the person is suicidal, and if they have an active plan.
 Also, it has helped me to listen and provide a wider array of options for the individual depending on what is the best fit for them.”

 - Program Participant